linjj93/react-hello-world/README.md

 # React Hello World

-👋🌏 Hello, world in React
+👋 🌏 Hello, world in React

+## Instructions

+Create an `h1` tag with the content "Hello, world!" and append it to `<div id="app"></div>`.

+First, let's do this in vanilla JavaScript by manipulating the DOM directly.

+Next, we will try to do the same thing in React.

 ## React